Magichat-Inc/GoogleAppsScript-for-Jamf/README.md

 When clicking the "Settings" > "Run" button, you may occasionally encounter the following error.
 <img width="530" alt="Error" src="./assets/EN/15.png">
 In this case, please try the following:
-Click "Dismiss."
+Click "Dismiss".
 Wait for 5-10 seconds.
 Press "Settings" > "Run" again.

 ## [Test Environments](#test-environments)